Afrokk/AdminFlow/README.md

-# AdminFlow: User/Team Management System
+# AdminFlow: User/Team Management System (Prototype)

 A comprehensive system for managing users and teams with approval workflows, GitHub and Slack integration, and annual information updates.